 - Develop criteria for the pre-identification of evacuation centres in high-displacement risk communities.

-- All evacuation centres and routes will be mapped and assessed in communities identified as at a high risk of displacement.
+- Evacuation centres and routes, and critical services (e.g. health clinics) will be mapped, assessed and strengthened in communities identified as at a high risk of displacement.

 Figures are as of 31 December 2020.
 For more details of IOM's operational capacity in country, please see the IOM Capacity section.